BlackBoxVision/mvp-helpers/README.md

 ##Usage example

-The usage is really simple, the concepts behind this library are the following ones:
+The usage is really simple:

 **1** - Create your **View** interface by extending the [**BaseView**](https://github.com/BlackBoxVision/mvp-helpers/blob/master/library/src/main/java/io/blackbox_vision/mvphelpers/logic/view/BaseView.java). **BaseView** is an empty interface that acts as water mark for the **Presenter**.